 When to Call the Doctor

-If you or your child with a cold has a hard time breathing, contact your health care provider right away or get emergency care.
+If you or your child with a cold has a hard time breathing, contact your provider right away or get emergency care.

 Also, contact your provider if your symptoms or your child's symptoms are getting worse.